+Was that supposed to make her feel better?
 Lily wriggled out of Granny's arms to hug Granddad Weasley.

 Granny called out, "Ginny, didn't you say your meeting was at ten o'clock?"

 Lily's mum walked into the entrance hall, portfolio briefcase in hand.
 "It's only nine-thirty."
 She kissed Granny's cheek.
 "But thanks for reminding me.
-Hearing you yell about the time made me feel like a kid again."
+Hearing you yell about the time makes me feel like a kid again."